hauke96/master-thesis/notes/scenarios.md

 * Is the scientific question enough?
 * Are the simulations fast enough to calculate a map as mentioned above?
 Probably not super important but I think such a map would be a great visualization.

+## Airport management

+### Idea

+Airport building also have a lot of open spaces but also several corridors.
+This scenario should help to determine possible "bottlenecks" regarding the throughput of people.

+### Behavior of agents

+Several varieties are conceivable:

+* Agents walking around the airport, e.g. from public transport to the gates or ticket desks.
+* Agents moving away from a detractor
+* Some of the agents moving at once to a different location (e.g. gate of a flight has changed)

+### Scientific question

+Maybe something like this?

+* Is the Hamburg airport ready for extreme situations with above-average amount of moving people?

+### Usefulness of geometric routing

+Open spaces within the airport (bit also outside the building) are not fully usable with normal network based routing.

+### Complexity of development/modeling

+Not overly complex.
+The data situation is interesting as OSM doesn't contain indoor data for the airport.

+### Evaluation

+Evaluation can be done quite well: Is the same simulation with network based routing determining the same bottlenecks/problems as the geometric routing method?

+### Risks and open questions

+* Data: Where to get it?
+OSM doesn't have it.
+Maybe take a different airport where OSM has good indoor data?